dhhepting/dhhepting.github.io/_assignments/CS-428_828/I-U-you-choose.md

 Completed Plan (3.5)	Ambitious and thorough	Reasonably thorough	Somewhat thorough	Not thorough
 {% endcomment %}

-This is an INDIVIDUAL assignment for undergraduates.
+This is an INDIVIDUAL assignment for undergraduate students.

 Consider the class themes that we have discussed and will consider.
 Please see the page of